FalseGenius/programmersForce/laravelDockerTask/README.md

 ```

 Once the super-admin logs in, they can register users and assign them roles [admin or user].
+Once user is registered, they can log into the system.
 User with role "admin" is allowed CRUD operations, and they can register users as well, but they cannot assign roles.
 User with role "user" is allowed to view their data only.
 They do not have sufficient permissions for other operations.